bhisaac/5eFP/5eFP-SRD.md

 ...

 # Appendix PHS

 # Spellcasting

 Magic permeates fantasy gaming worlds and often appears in the form of a spell.

 This section provides the rules for casting spells.
 Different character classes have distinctive ways of learning and preparing their spells, and monsters use spells in unique ways.
 Regardless of its source, a spell follows the rules here.

 ## What Is a Spell?

 A spell is a discrete magical effect, a single shaping of the magical energies that suffuse the multiverse into a specific, limited expression.
 In casting a spell, a character carefully plucks at the invisible strands of raw magic suffusing the world, pins them in place in a particular pattern, sets them vibrating in a specific way, and then releases them to unleash the desired effect—in most cases, all in the span of seconds.

 Spells can be versatile tools, weapons, or protective wards.
 They can deal damage or undo it, impose or remove conditions (see appendix PH-­A), drain life energy away, and restore life to the dead.

 Uncounted thousands of spells have been created over the course of the multiverse’s history, and many of them are long forgotten.
 Some might yet lie recorded in crumbling spellbooks hidden in ancient ruins or trapped in the minds of dead gods.
-Or they might someday be reinvented by a character who has amassed enough power and wisdom to do so.
+Or they might someday be reinvented by a character who has amassed enough power and understanding to do so.

 ### Spell Level

-Every spell has a level from 0 to 9.
-A spell’s level is a general indicator of how powerful it is, with the lowly (but still impressive) magic missile at 1st level and the earth-­shaking wish at 9th.
+Every spell has a level from 0 to 7.
+A spell’s level is a general indicator of how powerful it is, with the lowly (but still impressive) _magic missile_ at 1st level and the earth-­shaking _earthquake_ at 7th.
 Cantrips—simple but powerful spells that characters can cast almost by rote—are level 0.
 The higher a spell’s level, the higher level a spellcaster must be to use that spell.

-Spell level and character level don’t correspond directly.
-Typically, a character has to be at least level 2, not level 3, to cast a 3rd-­level spell and the most powerful spells, 9th-level, usually become available during character level 6.
+Spell level and character level correspond directly.
+To cast a spell, your level must equal or exceed the spell's level.
+For example, a character must be at least 2nd-level to cast a 2nd-­level spell, and the most powerful spells, 7th-level, become available during character level 7.

 ### Known and Prepared Spells

-Before a spellcaster can use a spell, he or she must have the spell firmly fixed in mind, or must have access to the spell in a magic item.
+Spellcasters must have the spell firmly fixed in mind before they can use it, or they must have access to the spell with a magic item.
 Members of a few classes, including bards and sorcerers, have a limited list of spells they know that are always fixed in mind.
 The same thing is true of many magic-­using monsters.
 Other spellcasters, such as clerics and wizards, undergo a process of preparing spells.
 This process varies for different classes, as detailed in their descriptions.

 In every case, the number of spells a caster can have fixed in mind at any given time depends on how many Magic feature upgrades a character unlocks with Coin.

 ### Spell Slots

-Regardless of how many spells a caster knows or prepares, he or she can cast only a limited number of spells before resting.
+Regardless of how many spells casters know or prepare, they can cast only a limited number of spells before resting.
 Manipulating the fabric of magic and channeling its energy into even a simple spell is physically and mentally taxing, and higher-level spells are even more so.

-When a character casts a spell, he or she expends a slot of that spell’s level or higher, effectively “filling” a slot with the spell.
+When characters cast a spell, they expend a slot of that spell’s level or higher, effectively “filling” a slot with the spell.
 You can think of a spell slot as a groove of a certain size—small for a 1st-­level slot, larger for a spell of higher level.
-A 1st-­level spell fits into a slot of any size, but a 9th-­level spell fits only in a 9th-­level slot.
-So when Umara casts _magic missile_, a 1st-­level spell, she spends one of her four 1st-­level slots and has three remaining.
+A 1st-­level spell fits into a slot of any size, but a 7th-level spell fits only in a 7th-­level slot.

-Spell slots restore after recalling to HQ.
+Spell slots are restored after recalling to HQ.

 Some characters and monsters have special abilities that let them cast spells without using spell slots.
 For example, a monk who follows the Way of the Four Elements, a warlock who chooses certain eldritch invocations, and a pit fiend from the Nine Hells can all cast spells in such a way.

 #### Casting a Spell at a Higher Level

 When a spellcaster casts a spell using a slot that is of a higher level than the spell, the spell assumes the higher level for that casting.
-For instance, if Umara casts _magic missile_ using one of her 2nd-­level slots, that _magic missile_ is 2nd level.
+For instance, if a spellcaster casts _magic missile_ using a 2nd-­level slot, that _magic missile_ is 2nd level.
 Effectively, the spell expands to fill the slot it is put into.

 Some spells, such as _magic missile_ and _cure wounds_, have more powerful effects when cast at a higher level, as detailed in a spell’s description.